↑

 June 12, 2018 at 3:09 pm

 I love adding veggies to my potato salad too.
-My kids favorite is peas.
-This sounds so delicious.
-Love the sound of balsamic and mustard in there.
+My kids favorite is peas, but green beans were so delicious.
+Loved the balsamic and mustard in there too!

 Reply